I Was Addicted To Opioids. Here’s What I Need You To Know

 I need you to know that everything about addiction is confusing.

 Withdrawal itself, that first time, is shocking and unexpected, like an unplanned pregnancy of emptiness.
-I need you to know that addiction is so confusing that even the language surrounding it right now is up for debate, with “addict” itself a loaded term, reclaimed in anonymity during 12-step meetings, but now shamed by medical professionals, either self-stigmatizing or empowering, who knows.
+I need you to know that addiction is so confusing that even the language surrounding it right now is up for debate, with “addict” itself a loaded term, reclaimed in anonymity during 12-step meetings, but now shunned by medical professionals, either self-stigmatizing or empowering, who knows.

 I need you to know I got better, slowly at first.